HazmatAI/Prompt-Master-SD/README.md

 ##  FAQ

 - Bot say: The image has no parameters... -> BOT DOES Work will work in ANY img if DRAG and DROP from Automatic folder.
 As long the metadata is still there.

+##  Bot is already host and paid by me

+If you don't wanna do it yourself --> https://discord.com/oauth2/authorize?client_id=1089935045432713317&permissions=35840&scope=bot

-## How to install
+## How to install ( if you wanna do it "your own" )

      1) Create a.env file and put your Discord bot token.
+     2) Create your bot via your discord portal.
-     2) Start.Py
+     3) Start.Py

 ## How to use